June in Basel used to mean two parallel pilgrimages.

 MAZE Design Basel became the most visible successor: lower stand fees (reportedly around €15,000 versus design-fair peaks), dealer-led curation, and a setting that photographs differently from white-cube booths.
 F.P.
 Journe and Memo Paris sponsorship signaled luxury alignment without Art Basel's scale.

-Why Asian Collectors Still Show Up
+Why Asian Collectors Still Show Up in June

 Residence projects.
 Diaspora buyers completing homes in Hong Kong, Singapore, Los Angeles, and London often schedule architect and designer meetings in Basel because the people they need are already there.